Fan translation of video games: Purpose

 The central focus of the fan translation community is historically of Japanese-exclusive computer and video games being made playable in English for the first time, and sometimes of games recently released in Japan that are import-worthy and are unlikely to be officially localized to English-speaking countries.
 It has since expanded to include other languages as well.
 Fan translations to English have provided a starting point for translations to many other languages.
-A fan translation is also started if a certain game released in Japan is not announced for localization within one year from its Japanese release.

 Fan translations may also be done to titles that have received official localizations that fans perceive as flawed; for example, if the game had controversial content removed (such as Bionic Commando), or there were unnecessary changes in plot and character names (such as Phantasy Star).

-The fan translation community was at its most popular, and attracted the most media attention, when certain popular game titles were still being worked on.
-These were usually parts of popular series such as Square Enix's Final Fantasy and Dragon Quest.
-Some consider the peak to have been reached with the translation of Seiken Densetsu 3 (sequel to Secret of Mana, eventually given an official translation as Trials of Mana), a title that was highly desirable to RPG players and also very difficult to translate on a technical basis.

 Some already translated RPGs are available on reproduction cartridges to play on the real hardware for some systems like the SNES.

 Origins

 The earliest English fan translations were done by Oasis, a group formed by Dennis Lardenoye and Ron Bouwland, two Dutch fans of the MSX system.
-Konami’s RPG SD Snatcher was translated in April 1993, and Dragon Slayer: The Legend of Heroes was translated in 1995.
+Konami's RPG SD Snatcher was translated in April 1993, and Dragon Slayer: The Legend of Heroes was translated in 1995.
 Their other projects include Fray, Rune Master 3, Xak - The Art of Visual Stage, Xak 2, Xak - The Tower of Gazzel, Ys, Ys II: The Final Chapter and Wanderers From Ys.

 In Korea, many fan translations of games made by ELF Corporation were produced for DOS PCs, starting around 1996.
 These patches were successful and ELF hired some of the translations teams for official Korean releases later on.

 These were possible before emulation on PCs became popular (or even adequate enough to play games) because the games were on floppy disks, and were therefore easier to distribute to the users, in comparison to ROM cartridges used by video game consoles (the MSX also used cartridges, but methods were discovered to copy the content onto floppy disks and other media too).